Interests & Risks

 • Check to see that your teen’s chat or messaging program is set up so that no one can begin speaking to them without their permission.

-• Know your teen’s passwords, screen names and the friends they’re communicating with online.
+• Know your teen’s passwords, usernames, and friends they communicate with online.

-• Monitor who your teen is contacting, and the functions/applications being used to text and message with others.
+• Monitor who your teen is contacting, and the apps or services they are using to text and message with others.

-• Ensure your teen always uses a screen name that doesn’t reflect their age, location or interests.
+• Ensure your teen always uses a profile and username that doesn't reflect their age, location, or interests.

-• Understand how easily teens can make mistakes and find themselves in a distressing situation.
+• Understand that teens can make mistakes and find themselves in a distressing situation.
 Have regular conversations about your role and be available to help them when things go wrong.

 • Teach your teen how to get out of unwanted conversations.
 Some direct ways of getting out of uncomfortable situations include refusing to do something by saying, “I don’t want to” or discontinuing contact by not responding to messages and deleting or blocking the person as a contact.
 Indirect ways of ending a conversation include making excuses such as, “I have to go out with my family” or blaming parents, “My mom checks my computer randomly and would ground me.”